anubhabPanda/TSAI-EVA5/Week1/README.md

   * Kernel or Filter is a feature extractor.
 A kernel is a matrix of randomly initialized numbers whose output is a specific feature map such as vertical edges or horizontal edges, etc. The numbers in the matrix are called weights which are learned during backpropagation.
 Usually a 3 X 3 kernel is used.

-2.Why should we (nearly) always use 3x3 kernels?
+# 2. Why should we (nearly) always use 3x3 kernels?
 ===
 With 3 X 3 kernel size there are numerous advantages.
 Hence it is mostly used.
 Some of the advantages of using 3 X 3 filters are: